 Does your email work on mobile?

-Over half of all emails are opened on a smartphone, so it’s absolutely crucial that your emails are designed to be easily viewable on a mobile device as well as a computer, otherwise you’re potentially losing half of your customers.
+Over half of all emails are opened on a smartphone, so it’s absolutely crucial in your email marketing strategy that your emails are designed to be easily viewable on a mobile device as well as a computer, otherwise, you’re potentially losing half of your customers.